 Summary The drag curl is a biceps isolation exercise where the dumbbells (or barbell) drag straight up the front of the torso while the elbows travel backward behind the body.
 This shoulder extension pattern preferentially loads the biceps brachii long head and eliminates front delt involvement, which is almost impossible to do with a standard curl.
 Invented by Vince Gironda and popular in bodybuilding circles since the 1960s, drag curls are rated intermediate difficulty and work best as an accessory after heavier pulls.
 Variations include barbell, dumbbell, EZ-bar, and Smith machine drag curls.
-Expect to use 20-30% less weight than you would on a standard curl because there's nowhere to hide.
+Expect to use 20-30% less weight than you would on a standard curl because there is nowhere to hide.

 The drag curl was popularized by Vince Gironda, the "Iron Guru" who trained Arnold Schwarzenegger, Larry Scott, and a lot of other guys you've probably seen on magazine covers.
 Gironda was obsessed with isolation.
 His whole philosophy was that most people use too much body momentum and too many helper muscles during curls.
 The drag curl was his fix: eliminate the forward arc, eliminate the front delt, and force the biceps to do the work.
-The shoulder actually moves into slight extension during the rep, which stretches the long head of the biceps across both joints it crosses — and that's where the magic is.
+The shoulder actually moves into slight extension during the rep, which stretches the long head of the biceps across both joints it crosses, and that is where the magic is.

 Fair warning: it feels weird the first few times.
 Your brain is wired to curl weights forward.
 Telling it to drag the weight up instead takes a few sets to click.
 Start with a lighter load than you think you need.
 Once the movement pattern is locked in, you'll feel your biceps in a way standard curls rarely produce.